Code-Institute-Submissions/shake-n-stir/README.md

 I felt it was important to use icons throughout the website as it helped to separate chunks of information, and exhibit a welcoming feeling, particularly in the cocktail recipe section, and the cocktail forms.

-An icon is used beside the navbar brand, and throughout the cocktail cards, to help identify each piece of information.
+Icons are utilized throughout the cocktail cards, and cocktail recipes to help identify each piece of information.
 In addition, I chose to place a trash bin icon beside the delete button within the delete modals, to re-instate the finality of deleting a piece of information.

-Social Media icons correlate to the relevant social media sites, for instance, a Facebook icon is used to represent the website's Facebook, etc. These are located in the footer section of the website.
-Currently, these icons open a new tab in the browser to the social media's home page, as Shake n Stir was a website developed for educational purposes, there are no social media pages.
+Finally, the use of Social Media icons helps to remove unnecessary text, as a Facebook icon is used to represent the website's Facebook, etc.
-??? remove ??

 ## FEATURES

+Throughout the website, I have had added defensive measures to prevent unauthorized access to pages.
+For instance, a user cannot edit a cocktail created by another user, and a user without an account is unable to create a cocktail.
+These measures are present on most pages, and offer a secure experience for those who create a profile, and cocktails.

 ### Current Features

 #### The Navigation Bar

-The navbar items vary depending on whether a user has created an account or not, and also whether the account is an admin or not.

-When a new user arrives at the website they will see four items:
+The navbar items vary depending on whether a user has created an account or not, and also whether the account is an admin or not.When a new user arrives at the website they will see four items:

 - Home,
 - Cocktails,